Welcome to my collection of decluttering and feng shui examples and ideas!

 Rusty, Broken, Dirty Things

-Sharp things, rusty things, broken things, tons of old papers, two empty birdfeeders, a rocker (as in "off my?"), a deflated volleyball, spilled cat litter (not used!), more hazardous waste, dull saws, three sprinklers, a bike that has only been ridden a few times, empty planters, lava rocks, surplus cookware, a chair that I have planned to reupholster since approximately 1998, new unused shelving that has been there since we moved in, a frayed electric cord ("worn out?"), two boxes of seashells, etc. Obviously a garage is used to store things, but this helped me re-analyze what should stay or go.
+Sharp things, rusty things, broken things, tons of old papers, two empty birdfeeders, a rocker (as in "off my?"), a deflated volleyball, spilled cat litter (not used!), more hazardous waste, dull saws, three sprinklers, a bike that has only been ridden a few times, empty planters, lava rocks, surplus cookware, a chair that I have planned to reupholster since approximately 1998, new unused shelving that has been there since we moved in (2006), a frayed electric cord ("worn out?"), two boxes of seashells, etc. Yikes!
+Obviously a garage is used to store things, but this helped me re-analyze what should stay or go.

-Just For Fun
+For Fun

-THE FRONT DOOR
+EXAMPLE 1: THE FRONT DOOR

 Somewhere along the way, we discovered that magnets will stick to the inside of our front door.
 Yay!
 When I started to declutter and to use feng shui, I realized how crammed and chaotic the door looked.
 It felt a bit stressful to look at even though I had hand-picked each item.
-The little green post-it note in the window reads, "Space = Opportunity."
+You might notice the little green post-it note in the window that reads, "Space = Opportunity."
 Ha!
 That's directly from Karen Rauch Carter,[1] and it's awesome advice when you actually use it.
 I gradually reduced the objects to an amount that still provide positivity but allow room to breathe, so to speak.
-Each item has specific meaning to me and was placed with deliberate intention to support what I want to maintain and to manifest.
+Each item has specific meaning to me and was placed with deliberate intention to support what I want to maintain and to manifest[4].

 Here are some things I removed and why:

-- Some artwork by M, I kept a few that I loved and that had sentimental value
+- Some artwork by M...
+I kept a few that I loved and that had sentimental value

 - A few sticky notes that were flopped over even after being reinforced with Scotch tape